Riffian

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Kabyle is a dialect of Tamazight.
+Kabyle is a dialect of the Tamazight language.

 Kabyle is primarily spoken in Algeria.